Switched-mode power supply: Advantages and disadvantages

-The main advantage of the switching power supply is greater efficiency (up to 96%) and lower heat generation than linear regulators because the switching transistor dissipates little power when acting as a switch.
+The main advantage of the switching power supply is greater efficiency (up to ~98–99%) and associated lower heat generation than linear regulators because the switching transistor dissipates little power when acting as a switch.

-Other advantages include smaller size, and lighter weight from the elimination of heavy and expensive line-frequency transformers.
-Standby power loss is often much less than transformers.
+Other advantages include smaller size and lighter weight from the elimination of heavy and expensive line-frequency transformers.
+Standby power loss is often also reduced with the elimination of these transformers.

 Disadvantages include greater complexity, the generation of high-amplitude, high-frequency energy that the low-pass filter must block to avoid electromagnetic interference (EMI), a ripple voltage at the switching frequency and its harmonic frequencies.

-Very low-cost SMPSs may couple electrical switching noise back onto the mains power line, causing interference with devices connected to the same phase, such as A/V equipment.
+Very low-cost SMPSs may couple electrical switching noise back onto the mains power line, causing interference with devices connected to the same AC circuit, such as audio equipment.
 Non-power-factor-corrected SMPSs also cause harmonic distortion.

-SMPS and linear power supply comparison
+Comparison with linear power supply

 There are two main types of regulated power supplies available: SMPS and linear.
 The following table compares linear with switching power supplies in general: